The following rules and policies are an addendum to the standard rules and policies of the United States Indoor Official Rules.

 General League Policies

-All participants must have a SoccerZone South Austin membership card.
-Annual membership is $15.
+All participants must have a SoccerZone South Austin membership.

-A $640 team fee ($360 for 4v4), including a non-refundable $150 deposit, is required to register a team.
+A team fee, including a non-refundable $150 deposit, is required to register a team.
 The $150 deposit is applied toward the full amount of the team fee.
 Full payment must be received before the third game.

 Team managers/coaches are the representatives for the team and are responsible for passing on any information that SoccerZone South Austin needs to communicate to each team.
 The team manager/coach is also responsible for seeing that all team fees are paid on time and ensuring that his or her team is aware of the rules of the game as well as all SoccerZone South Austin rules and policies.
 Only one non-player is allowed in the player bench area (two for youth games).

 Our leagues are designed to provide the best soccer experience possible.
 We strive to provide:

 - Competitive divisions